okta/okta-developer-docs/packages/@okta/vuepress-site/code/javascript/okta_sign-in_widget/index.md

     - todo: link to custom sign in example - <https://github.com/okta/okta-oidc-xamarin/issues/15>
 -->

 You can also develop your mobile app with frameworks like Ionic and Flutter.
-We currently don't have native SDKs for either, but they should work with an AppAuth library.
-We recommend [Ionic AppAuth](https://github.com/wi3land/ionic-appauth) and the [Flutter AppAuth Plugin](https://pub.dev/packages/flutter_appauth).
+Okta currently doesn't have native SDKs for either, but they should work with an AppAuth library.
+Use [Ionic AppAuth](https://github.com/wi3land/ionic-appauth) and the [Flutter AppAuth Plugin](https://pub.dev/packages/flutter_appauth).

 ## Customizations

 The Okta Sign-In Widget is fully customizable through CSS and JavaScript.
-See [Style the Widget](/docs/guides/custom-widget/) for more information and multiple examples of customization options.
+See [Style the Sign-In Widget](/docs/guides/custom-widget/) for more information and multiple examples of customization options.